You might be rigging pilot ladders for many years already without knowing that your methods may not be correct.

 There are a hundred or even a thousand ways to rig a pilot ladder.
 This was observed by long-time marine pilot Arie Palmers.

 He noted the various arrangement models on different kinds of vessels.
-A few are real hazards especially to the person climbing.
+Many of them are real hazards, especially to the person using the ladder.

 Take a look at this image.

-Now, look at the securing arrangement of the next image.
+Now, look at the securing arrangement in the next image.

-Pilot ladder secured using deck tongue on the step and spreader on the railings
+Various images of pilot ladder secured on deck using deck tongue on the step and spreader on the railings.

 Various red flags.
-The spreader or the step can take 8.8kN of load, much less than the side ropes’ 24kN.
-Consider the dynamic weight of the person, the ladder, and other external forces.
+The spreader or the step can only take 8.8kN of load, which is much less than the side ropes’ 24kN.

 Of all the thousand ways of rigging a pilot ladder, there is only one correct method.
-And it is safe for the person using them.
+It is safe for the person using them and may even save their lives one day.

 Take a look at this.